Press "Enter" to skip to content

 Boys Scouts lay a wreath at The Tomb of The Unknown Soldier 1920s

-During the 1920s and early 30s many organizations came to the Tomb of the Unknown Soldier to pay their respects and lay a wreath.
-Groups like the American Legion and Boys Scouts brought their own buglers who sounded Taps.
-Since there were no regulations regarding the sounding of Taps, many buglers were allowed to sound the call at the Tomb.
+During the 1920s and early 1930s, many organizations came to the Tomb of the Unknown Soldier to pay their respects and lay a wreath.
+Groups such as the American Legion and the Boy Scouts brought their own buglers, who sounded Taps.
+Because there were no regulations governing the sounding of Taps, many buglers were allowed to sound the call at the Tomb.

 Edwin West of Detroit, Michigan, a Bonus Marchers Bugler, sounds Taps at the Tomb June 12 1932